CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you clone a repository?

-It creates a copy of the ordinal repository on a local machine(computer)
+It creates a copy of the orginal repository on a local machine(computer)

 ## Question 11